AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/task-finances-in-details.md

 # Manage task finances in the Task Details tab

-You can view or edit the financial information of a task by accessing the Overview area of the Task&nbsp;Details tab.
+You can view or edit the financial information of a task by accessing the Overview area of the Task&nbsp;Details tab .
 There is a limited number of fields that you can view or edit in this area.
 For information about editing all financial information for a task see [Edit tasks](../../../manage-work/tasks/manage-tasks/edit-tasks.md).

 ## Access requirements